hyperledger/besu-docs/docs/private-networks/how-to/deploy/ethstats.md

 - Node logs, which display the data sent by a node.
 - Block history, which provides the ability to go back in time and playback the block propagation through the nodes.

-## Connecting through a client and server
+## Connect through a client and server

 Refer to the external [Ethstats client](https://github.com/goerli/ethstats-client) and [Ethstats server](https://github.com/goerli/ethstats-server) documentation for installing those components and connecting to a dashboard.

-## Connecting through the command line
+## Connect through the command line

 You can use command line options to connect a node directly to a [dashboard](https://github.com/goerli/ethstats-client#available-dashboards), without using a client.